souley/lofar_workflow_api/readme.md

-# Readme for LOFAR pipeline REST Api
+# Readme for LOFAR pipeline REST API

 This project has been continued as part of [PROCESS](https://github.com/process-project/lofar_workflow_api).